TMJ Treatment Swansea, IL

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Swansea.

 TMJ Treatment in Swansea, IL.
-Temporomandibular Joint Dysfunction (TMD), often known more generally as TMJ disorder or TMJ pain, affects the jaw joint and surrounding muscles, leading to discomfort and restricted movement that can impact everyday activities.
+Often called TMJ disorder, Temporomandibular Joint Dysfunction (TMD) is a common condition that causes pain and restricts movement in the jaw and surrounding muscles, making everyday activities challenging.
 Located where the jaw meets the skull, the temporomandibular joint (TMJ) is crucial for functions like chewing, talking, and yawning.
-Strain or dysfunction in this joint and the surrounding muscles can make routine activities painful and challenging.
+When this joint or the nearby muscles experience strain or dysfunction, even routine actions can become uncomfortable or painful.

 For residents in Swansea, IL, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Swansea, IL.
-At Axes Physical Therapy, our Swansea, IL physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
+At Axes Physical Therapy, our Swansea, IL physical therapists are dedicated to providing personalized TMD treatment that alleviates pain and helps patients return to their normal lives comfortably.
 Our TMJ therapy is offered at our Ballwin, MO location located just off Manchester/HWY 141.
-You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.
+To start, contact us online, book an appointment online, or call our Ballwin office at (636) 493-8642 today.

 What Is Temporomandibular Joint Dysfunction (TMD)?